 Limitations of CNC Grinders

-- Slow Process: CNC grinding is a slow process since removing material takes place at a very slow rate.
-This makes it unusable for any application to shape materials and only works for finishing and smoothing out the surfaces.
+- Slow Process: A CNC grinder precisely removes material, but at a slow rate, making it unusable for any application to shape materials and only works for finishing and smoothing out the surfaces.

 Cost of CNC Grinders

-CNC grinders are relatively cheaper than other CNC machines.
-The cost of these machines starts at $5000.
+CNC grinders are cheaper than other CNC machines.
+The cost of surface, roll or cylindrical grinders starts at $5000.
 The cost of operating these machines comes to about $20 per hour.

 CNC Drilling Machine

 A CNC drilling machine is one of the most common types of CNC machining process in workshops.
-It is used for drilling holes in any material for the purpose of screws, secondary assembly, or aesthetic requirements.
+It is ideal for drilling holes in any material for screws, secondary assembly, or aesthetic requirements.

 Applications of CNC Drilling Machine